 Do pay Sigurgeir's Bird Museum a visit when you are in this area.
 This informative museum is a lovely tribute to Sigurgeir and his dream.

-I have added several other blogs on Mývatn, as my husband's family owns a summer cottage there and we spend a lot of time exploring and enjoying this lovely area:
+I have added several other travel-blogs about Mývatn, as my husband's family owns a summer cottage there and we spend a lot of time exploring and enjoying this lovely area:

 Have a lovely time at the amazing Mývatn :)